Elliotepsteino/ICME-cluster-onboarding/README.md

 Debug in python by setting breakpoints, by the breakpoint() function, this allows you to step through the code and inspect variables more efficiently than using print statements.
-### Emacs

 ### Visualization
-To track performance of the jobs as they run, it's useful to use logging like Weights and Biases.
+To track performance of ML jobs as they run, it's useful to use logging packages like Weights and Biases (https://wandb.ai/site).

 ### Running bash scripts
 Bash scripts is a useful way to run multiple jobs at once.
 There is a batch script to run the mnist example on two different GPU nodes, with different learning rate.
 Run the bash script with